Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Ohio State's games this year have hit the over on five of seven set point totals (71.4%).

-- When Ohio State scores more than 14.7 points, it is 5-2 against the spread and 6-1 overall.
+- Ohio State is 5-2 against the spread and 6-1 overall in games when it records more than 14.7 points.

-- Ohio State is 5-2 against the spread and 6-1 overall when the team piles up more than 324.4 yards.
+- When Ohio State totals over 324.4 yards, the team is 5-2 against the spread and 6-1 overall.

 - The Buckeyes have five giveaways this season, while the Nittany Lions have 13 takeaways .